 If you have Comcast Triple Play or Xfinity Voice, then you must buy an approved voice modem.
 There is no way around it.
 Sure it may cost more up front but it will still save you money in the long run because you will no longer be paying the $10 a month rental fees.
 It will also provide you with the newer technology and more advanced higher performing wifi cable modem with built in wireless router.
 The good thing is both of these combo modem options are actually future proofed modem routers, meaning they can handle 1 gigabit download speeds.
 You also do not have to purchase a separate wireless router, you get both in one device.
 A high speed 24 downstream channel DOCSIS 3.0 EMTA voice modem, and a powerful wireless gateway for Comcast Xfinity Internet.

 Required EMTA Modem for Comcast Voice / Xfinity Triple Play

 What if I am not using the voice line?
 Do I still need a voice modem?

 Yes, you do.
 I called Comcast myself and the bottom line is if you have Xfinity Triple Play– whether you use it or not– you need the voice modem.
 I have had readers also report that they tried and Comcast would not let them use a normal DOCSIS 3.0 approved non voice modem.

 Is this my only option?

-If you have Comcast Voice Triple Play then yes, you must use one of the 2 the telephony modems above.
-Your options are very limited but these are both brand new future proofed 1Gbps modems, meaning they are very fast with built in Wireless AC.
-What one would I get personally?
-The Netgear no doubt.
-See the differences below.
+If you have Comcast Voice Triple Play, then yes.
+You must use one of the 2 telephony compatible voice modems.
+Your options are very limited but these are both brand new future proofed 1Gbps cable modems, meaning they are fast enough for the best internet speeds Comcast has to offer and they have a built in Wireless AC router.
+Which one would we recommend?
+The Netgear C7100V no doubt.
+See the differences below in the comparison chart.

 |Sources: Comcast | Arris | Netgear|